-The Academy Trust's plans for future periods remain unchanged from last year and from the long term strategic plan first set out from September 2020.
+The Academy Trust's plans for future periods remain unchanged from last year and from the long term strategic plan first set out from September 2021.
 This plan is arranged in the three phases over ten years in total.
-The Trust is currently planning phase two for implementation from September 2024.
-The Trust is now in a position of capacity strength with the appointment of the new Education Improvement Team.
-The new team will be overseeing the second phase of the TSF and therefore the plans for the next three years from September 2024.

-Trustees have considered the new executive leadership structure.
-A new permanent arrangement will be in place from September 2025.
+Trustees continue to consider succession planning and are considering a potentially revised executive leadership structure from September 2025.
 The current structure will remain in place until then.